Galavantier/Kitchen-Sink/readme.md

 ##Notes
 - If you get a login error, or the script hangs, try to run sftp directly and manually log in.
+- You can just log in and immediately exit the sftp prompt.
+It's just so the terminal will cache your credentials.

 The script does not support auto log-in at the moment, so you either need to have your SSH key setup so that you do not need to authenticate, or you need to log in with ssh or sftp manually first.